airaria/TextPruner/README_EN.md

 pruner.prune(dataiter=texts)
 ```

-*  `model` is the pre-trained model for the MLM task or for other NLP tasks.
+*  `model` is the pre-trained model for the MLM task or other NLP tasks.
 * `tokenizer` is the corresponding tokenizer.
 * `texts` is a list of strings.
 The tokens that do not appear in the texts are removed from the model and the tokenizer.